vamseeachanta/energy/tools/plantuml.md

 ## Introduction
-The ability to draw ascii drawings and help project participants (from Developers to architects to project sponsors alike) immensly.
-PlantUML is a component that allows to quickly write and generate drawings and diagrams using basic ascii code.
+The ability to draw ascii drawings and help project participants.
+Drawings and diagrams can benefit developers, architects, project sponsors etc. PlantUML is a component that allows to quickly write and generate drawings and diagrams using basic ascii code.

 This document describes the following:
 - A method to prepare drawings to steamline project work and development etc.